Nominations for the 2022 Nikitas J. Zervanos Outstanding Program Director Award have closed.

 - Not be a current member of the AFMRD Board of Directors or the AAFP Commission on Education

-- Not have served as a Board member of the AFMRD within the last three years
+- Not have served as a Board member of the AFMRD within the last two years

 - Have significant leadership experience at the national level